Anjali8356/My-blogs/README.md

 # My-blogs

-This repository contains my blogs posted on HHashnode
+This repository contains my blogs posted on Hashnode